adnanbaqi/petals_pipeline/README.md

 ## Features

-- **Data Tokenization and Analysis**: Automated processing of incoming data, including tokenization, language detection, and token count.
+- Data Tokenization and Analysis: Automated processing of incoming data, including tokenization, language detection, and token count.
-- **Secure Data Storage**: Utilizing immudb for secure, key-value storage of processed data.
+- Secure Data Storage: Utilizing immudb for secure, key-value storage of processed data.
-- **Enhanced Security in V2**: Future updates will include TOTP-based encryption and decryption for enhanced data security.
+- Enhanced Security in V2: Future updates will include TOTP-based encryption and decryption for enhanced data security.
-- **Compatibility and Library Support**: Including support for the Petals library and a workaround for UVLoop on Windows platforms named `WindowsLoop`.
+- Compatibility and Library Support: Including support for the Petals library and a workaround for UVLoop on Windows platforms named `WindowsLoop`.

 ## Getting Started